MicrosoftDocs/dataexplorer-docs/data-explorer/cluster-encryption-double.md

 ---

-## Limitations
+## Considerations

-The following limitations apply to encryption of [selected volumes](kusto/concepts/sandboxes.md#virtual-machine-sizes):
+The following considerations apply to the encryption of [selected volumes](kusto/concepts/sandboxes.md#virtual-machine-sizes):

 * Performance impact of up to a single digit
-* Cannot be used with sandboxes
+* Can't be used with sandboxes

 ## Next steps